Skip to main content

 Atmos Differentiators

-Atmos not only supports Terraform, but can be used to manage any CLI.
-For example, by combining Custom commands and workflows, it's possible to support any CLI tool (even the ones listed below) or even reimplement core functionality of atmos.
+Atmos supports Terraform and can also be used to manage any command-line tool.
+For example, by combining Custom commands and workflows, it's possible to support any CLI tool (even the ones listed below) or even reimplement the core functionality of Atmos.
 That's how extensible it is.

 Terragrunt by Gruntwork